pymupdf/RAG/pymupdf4llm/README.md

 pathlib.Path("output.md").write_bytes(md_text.encode())
 ```

 Instead of the filename string as above, one can also provide a PyMuPDF `Document`.
 By default, all pages in the PDF will be processed.
-If desired, a list of zero-based page numbers to consider can be provided.
+If desired, the parameter `pages=[...]` can be used to provide a list of zero-based page numbers to consider.

+**New features as of v0.0.2:**

+* Support for pages with **_multiple text columns_**.
+* Support for **_image and vector graphics extraction_**:

+    1. Specify `pymupdf4llm.to_markdown("input.pdf", write_images=True)`.
+Default is `False`.
+    2. Each image or vector graphic on the page will be extracted and stored as a PNG image named `"input.pdf-pno-index.png"` in the folder of `"input.pdf"`.
+Where `pno` is the 0-based page number and `index` is some sequence number.
+    3. The image files will have width and height equal to the values on the page.
+    4. Any text contained in the images or graphics will not be extracted, but become visible as image parts.

+* Support for **page chunks**: Instead of returning one large string for the whole document, a list of dictionaries can be generated: one for each page.
+Specify `data = pymupdf4llm.to_markdown("input.pdf", page_chunks=True)`.
+Then, for instance the first item, `data[0]` will contain a dictionary for the first page with the text and some metadata.

+* As a first example for directly supporting LLM / RAG consumers, this version can output **LlamaIndex documents**:

+    ```python
+    import pymupdf4llm

+    md_read = LlamaMarkdownReader()
+    data = md_read.load_data("input.pdf")

+    # The result 'data' is of type List[LlamaIndexDocument]
+    # Every list item contains metadata and the markdown text of 1 page.
+    ```

+    * A LlamaIndex document essentially corresponds to Python dictionary, where the markdown text of the page is one of the dictionary values.
+For instance the text of the first page is the the value of `data[0].to_dict().["text"]`.
+    * For details, please consult LlamaIndex documentation.
+    * Upon creation of the `LlamaMarkdownReader` all necessary LlamaIndex-related imports are executed.
+Required related package installations must have been done independently and will not be checked during pymupdf4llm installation.